-Our job is to make you and your internal IT people look great and operate brilliantly.
-When you look great, so do we - we all win!
+Our job is to make you and your internal IT people look great, and operate well.
+When you look great, so do we - everyone wins!

-Don't take our word for it: Here's what our client say I've spent a long time in this guide educating you how to buy an IT support service.
-I've covered all of the bases, and by now you should really know what you want and need in your own IT support partner.
+Don't take our word for it: here's what our clients say

+I've spent a long time in this guide educating you how to buy an IT support service.
+I've covered all the bases, and by now you should really know what you want and need in your own IT support partner.

-But it's all very well me, the owner of the business, telling you how an IT support partner can literally change your business.
+But it's all very well me, the owner of the business, telling you how an IT support partner can change your business.